Signs of a Bed Bug InfestationJanuary 23rd, 2020

 Bed bugs reach adulthood just 6 to 10 days after hatching.
 For this reason, you may wait a week or longer before you start noticing signs of an infestation after bringing a bed bug home with you.
 A single female can lay 2 to 5 eggs per day and 200 to 500 eggs throughout her lifetime, so you will have an infestation unless you take control measures if you bring one home with you.

 Bed bugs typically only come out at night, feeding on the people and animals in your home.
 It takes only 5 to 10 minutes for the bug to feed, and then it will go back to a secluded place for 5 to 10 days.
 Their nocturnal habits combined with their small size and expert hiding abilities makes it nearly impossible to spot a bed bug, which is why it is hard to prevent infestations.

-With so many frequent visitors coming to Las Vegas, and how many hotels are in town, bed bugs are no laughing matter.
+Maintaining customer trust is vital to the hospitality industry.
+Guests want to know that their experience will be good, especially for a hotel they have never stayed at before.
+This is one of the many reasons that hotel managers and owners know bugs are no laughing matter.
 It’s a big deal when travelers bring bed bugs with them, and those creepy-crawlies spread elsewhere.
-Senske Pest Control Services in Las Vegas has decades of experience getting rid of bed bugs wherever they arise.
-If you are a homeowner or a business owner with a bed bug problem, contact us in Las Vegas right away!
+Senske Pest Control Services has been removing pests since 1947.
+Our experience is why we are effectively get rid of pests such as bed bugs wherever they arise.
+If you are a homeowner or a business owner with a bed bug problem, contact us right away!

 Contact Senske Pest Control for an Estimate